Rob Roy (1995)

 The next day, Rob meets directly with Killearn and signs the papers to receive the credit.
 Rob leaves, charging his man MacDonald with collecting the credit slip.
 Killearn deliberately makes MacDonald wait all day while he deals with all his other clients.
 When Killearn finally calls MacDonald in to receive the loan, Killearn tells him that he cannot give him a credit slip and MacDonald must take coins instead, violating the agreement with Rob.
 MacDonald is reluctant but finally accepts the coin.
 On his way to deliver the money to Rob, he is pursued through the woods by Archie, who has prepared an ambush.
 MacDonald's horse carry's him into a rope strung across the path, and he is injured and thrown from his horse.
 He staggers away, hiding the money in a tree.
 Archie finds him and kills him, taking the money.

 When MacDonald doesn't show up, Rob goes back to Killearn, demanding to know what happened.
 Killearn tells him that he'd given MacDonald the money and he left.
 Killearn also suggests that MacDonald had stolen the money for himself and may have boarded a ship to America.
-MacDonald had earlier told Rob he wished to leave Scotland for Virginia.
+(MacDonald had earlier told Rob he wished to leave Scotland for Virginia.)
 Rob refuses to believe that MacDonald would betray him and decides to take his case directly to Montrose.
 When he meets with the lord, he tries to strike a new deal for more money.
 Montrose will agree, provided Rob falsely testifies that Campbell is a Jacobite.
 Rob refuses, only knowing Campbell by reputation.
 When he suggests that Montrose is crooked, Montrose orders Archie to arrest Rob.
 Rob pulls a hidden knife and holds Archie at bay, pushing him over and running off.
 Montrose instructs Archie to find Rob and bring him to justice, "broken, but not dead."
 Archie sets out with Killearn and a small unit of soldiers.

 Rob returns home and tells Mary that he'll be leaving their home until he can figure out a plan to clear his name.
 Mary is angry, saying he'll be hiding like an animal.
 Rob leaves his younger brother Alasdair and a couple of other men loyal to him to guard Mary and the farm.
-Very soon, Archie, Killearn and the unit of soldiers sail across the lake in front of the MacGregor home and arrive early one morning.
+Very soon, Archie, Killearn and the unit of soldiers sail across the lake in front of the MacGregor home, arriving early one morning.
 Mary gathers her boys and tells them to hide in the hills behind the house.
 She goes out to meet the landing party, frightened but confident.
 She defiantly calls Archie a fool when he demands to know where her husband is.
 Archie orders the soldiers to burn her house and kill the livestock.
 Killearn suggests that Mary step aside, but Archie grabs her hair and drags her into the house.
 He forces her over a table and brutally and gleefully rapes her.
-Her house burning around her, Mary finally walks out, shaken but proud.
+Her house burning around her, Mary gathers her dignity and walks out, shaken but proud.
 The noblemen and their soldiers depart on their boat as Alasdair arrives, yelling for the marauders to return and fight.
 They fire a warning shot at him and bleat like sheep as they sail back across the lake.
 Mary furiously washes her groin in the lake, and Alasdair realizes that she's been raped.
-Mary compells him to promise not to tell Rob, because she doesn't want him to get killed in his desire to avenger her honor.
+Mary compels him to promise not to tell Rob, because she doesn't want him to get killed in his desire to avenge her honor.
 Alasdair reluctantly promises Mary he won't say anything.

 Mary formulates a plan of her own to prove Rob's innocence and honor.
 She discovers that Archie's lover, Betty, one of Montrose's servants, is pregnant with Archie's child.
 Spurned by Archie, Betty agrees to testify that she overheard Archie and Killearn conspiring to steal the money given to MacDonald.
 Mary comforts her when she admits that she's pregnant and becomes upset, saying she still loves Archie despite his evil nature.
 Mary tells Rob about Killearn's and Archie's dealings and Rob vows to bring them both to justice.
 Rob finds Killearn in a tavern.
-Guthrie attempts to defined him, and Rob kills him.
+Guthrie attempts to defend him, and Rob kills him.
 When Rob arrives at a secret location with Killearn, he sends Alasdair to retrieve Betty, but when Mary goes to find her, she finds that Betty has hanged herself and is dead.

 Mary demands to meet with Killearn privately, demanding that he testify to restore Rob's honor.
 Killearn refuses, gaining the upper hand when he mentions that he remembers how Archie raped her and that the child Mary is now pregnant with may be Archie's and not Rob's.
 Enraged, Mary stabs him in the neck, bringing Rob and Alasdair.
 Rob tries to calm Mary down, leaving Killearn to Alasdair.
 Alasdair drowns Killearn in the lake.
 Rob and Mary's plan is foiled and Rob tells his brother to drop the body in the middle of the lake since Montrose will search for him.